-While the basic result is insensitive to changes in aquifer parameter values, variation in model boundary conditions can have more effect.
-An example is the sensitivity of projected surface-discharge changes to the boundary conditions that control groundwater discharge to the Rio Grande Basin (MODFLOW module GHB).
+While the basic result is insensitive to changes in aquifer parameter values, variation in the model boundary conditions controlling groundwater discharge to the Rio Grande Basin (MODFLOW module GHB) can have more effect.
 The conductance of the GHB boundaries (Sec.
-6.3.1) were adjusted both up and down one order of magnitude, and results of a sample projection compared to the calibrated model.
+6.3.1) were adjusted both up and down one order of magnitude, and results of a sample projection compared to results obtained using the calibrated model.

 An increase in the already-large conductance does not substantially change model results; the GHB boundaries are simulated with sufficiently large conductance that they function essentially as constant-head boundary conditions, maintaining a constant water level along the east edge of the model domain.